aksh-51n9h/logit_ad_click/README.md

 ## Comparison between Decision Tree and Logistic Regression:
 From our training results we can conclude that Logistic Regression with stochastic gradient descent optimizer has more accuracy for determining the ad click probability.

+## Future Scope
+Having full access to the original dataset would be interesting.
+Explore and manipulate features would undoubtedly bring us exciting and robust insights to optimize model performance.
+Thus, the feature selecting step would be highly accurate.
+Deal with imbalanced data is considered a real-world data science problem.
+Exploring further methods would be interesting.
+The deep neural network may be an interesting for the further future study of the CTR prediction.

+## References
+1. SEN ZHANG, QIANG FU, WENDONG XIAO (2017).
+Advertisement Click-Through Rate Prediction Based on the Weighted-ELM and Adaboost Algorithm.
+Scientific Programming, vol. 2017, Article ID 2938369. https://www.hindawi.com/journals/sp/2017/2938369/.
+2. PRASHANT GUPTA (2017).
+Decision Trees in Machine Learning. https://towardsdatascience.com/decision-trees-in-machine-learning-641b9c4e8052 .
+3. AYUSH PANT (2019).
+Introduction to Logistic Regression. https://towardsdatascience.com/introduction-to-logistic-regression-66248243c148 .
+4. BADREESH SHETTY (2018).
+Natural Language Processing(NLP) for Machine Learning. https://towardsdatascience.com/natural-language-processing-nlp-for-machine-learning-d44498845d5b
+5. AURELIEN GERON (2017).
+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems.
+6. EDWARD LOPER, EWAN KLEIN, AND STEVEN BIRD (2009).
+Natural Language Processing with Python.